Rice vs. North Texas NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Rice has combined with its opponents to score more than 56.5 points only twice this season.
+- Rice and its opponents have combined for 56.5 points -- this matchup's over/under -- just two times this season.

-- The two teams combine to average 41 points per game, 15.5 less than the total in this contest.
+- The combined points per game average of the two teams, 41, is 15.5 points fewer than Saturday's over/under.

-- This contest's total is 15.9 points under the 72.4 these two squads combine to give up per game in 2021.
+- This contest's total is 15.9 points lower than the 72.4 these two squads combine to give up per game in 2021.

 - Owls games have an average total of 49.9 points this season, 6.6 fewer than Saturday's over/under.